 - =$1000000 – $250000

 Assuming the capital gains are taxable at a flat rate of 10%.
-The Net earnings on the sale of investment will be the amount of capital gains minus tax on the capital gain.
+The Net earnings on the sale of investment will be the number of capital gains minus tax on the capital gain.

 However, to save the amount of capital gains, the company can reinvest it in for a certain lock-in period as defined in tax laws.
 Such reinvestment can allow the exemption of tax on the amount of capital gains reinvested by the company.

 #3 – Taxes on Income